 – Next, a notice, probably “R,” which reveals radial construction.
 Nearly every tire you face is a radial nowadays, unless you’re buying auto tires for a vintage car.

 – Then, another two-digit amount, which is the size of the steering wheel that the wheel is supposed to fit.

 Remember that your new auto tires should be attached to the rims, well balanced and installed on your automobile.
-You'll probably need to get your tires aligned when you get your brand-new wheels installed, as well.
+You’ll probably need to get your rims aligned when you get your brand-new wheels installed, as well.

 10. Sustain your new tires.
 Look for proper inflation frequently.
 Keeping your wheels properly inflated will improve your fuel consumption and can greatly transform your tires’ longevity.